rainlab/translate-plugin/README.md

 In order to make these default values reflected to your frontend site, go to **Settings -> Translate messages** in the backend and hit **Scan for messages**.
 They will also be loaded automatically when the theme is activated.

+The same operation can be performed with the `translate:scan` artisan command.
+It may be worth including it in a deployment script to automatically fetch updated messages:

+    php artisan translate:scan

+Add the `--purge` option to clear old messages first:

+    php artisan translate:scan --purge

 ## Content translation

 This plugin activates a feature in the CMS that allows content files to use language suffixes, for example: